tgrohens/webpage/site.md

 My current research interests focus on evolutionary biology, and especially mathematical and computational models of evolution.

 The broad goal of my Ph.D. project is to gain a better understanding of how epistatic interactions between different kinds of mutations help shape evolutionary dynamics, and I am currently focusing on the coupling between DNA supercoiling and gene transcription.
-In order to study this phenomenon under the light of evolution, I am developing and using [EvoTSC](https://gitlab.inria.fr/tgrohens/evotsc), a simulation aimed at understanding how the transcription-supercoiling coupling can shape the genome over evolutionary timescales.
+In order to study this phenomenon under the light of evolution, I develop and use [EvoTSC](https://gitlab.inria.fr/tgrohens/evotsc), a simulation aimed at understanding how the transcription-supercoiling coupling can shape the genome over evolutionary timescales.

 ## Publications

 ### Computational Biology

 * **_A Genome-Wide Evolutionary Simulation of the Transcription-Supercoiling Coupling_**.
-**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _ALIFE_, 2021. ([hal](https://hal.archives-ouvertes.fr/hal-03242696), [doi](https://doi.org/10.1162/isal_a_00434), [pdf](./pdf/alife21.pdf))
+**Théotime Grohens**, Sam Meyer, Guillaume Beslon, _ALIFE 2021_. ([hal](https://hal.archives-ouvertes.fr/hal-03242696), [doi](https://doi.org/10.1162/isal_a_00434), [pdf](./pdf/alife21.pdf))

 ### Covid-19